vega/vega-lite/site/docs/encoding.md

 <div class="vl-example" data-name="line_detail"></div>

+Here is a ranged dot plot showing life expectancy change in the five largest countries between 1955 and 2000.
+We use `detail` here to group the lines such that they range only from one year to another within a country (as opposed to jumping between countries as well).

+<div class="vl-example" data-name="layer_ranged_dot"></div>

 <!-- TODO Need to decide if we want to keep the two examples above since they look bad with labels / tooltips -->

 {:#order}